 First off – let me say that what I am about to describe does not replace a military-type MRE.
 Military MREs are superior to “home made” MRE’s in many ways.

 For those on a budget – there is an alternative to military MRE’s – and they are sitting on your local grocery store shelf.
 They are called Hormel Compleats Meals.

 Hormel Compleats are a tub-packed fully cooked food item.
 They can be eaten directly from the package cold or they can be heated.
 Typical method for heating is the microwave oven.
 They can also be heated via boiling water.
 At around $2.00 each – many can be stocked for little money.

 These pre-packed meals average around 300 calories each- so they lag behind military MRE’s by quite a bit.
 Being able to fully satisfy one’s caloric intake during a TSHTF events is important – however these meals do not contain a huge amount of energy.
-When TSHTF, it’s important to keep in perspective that grocery stores will quickly run out of stock and without electricity refrigerated foods with also quickly expire.

 As far as taste – I love ’em.
 I recommend the Chicken Breast with Mashed Potatoes and Turkey with Stuffing.
 Those 2 are my favorite.